JairajJangle/JairajJangle/README.md

 ## Hi there 👋
 Call me JJ — Jack of All Trades, Master of Many | Computer Vision, Machine Learning, and AI Enthusiast.

-- 🔭 Currently working on LLM, Langchain, Object Detection, and React Native, to name a few 😅.
+- 🔭 Currently working on LLM, Object Detection, and React Native, to name a few 😅.
-- 🌱 Deep diving into Langchain and LLM fine-tuning.
+- 🌱 Deep diving into LLM fine-tuning.
 - 👯 Open to collaborating on exciting Computer Vision projects.
 - 💬 Ask me about OpenCV, Machine Learning, Transfer Learning, YOLO, and React Native.
 - 📫 How to reach me: reachout.jairaj.jangle@gmail.com.